TryDreem/socialapi/README.md

 ### Key architectural decisions

+**Layered architecture** — Routers handle HTTP, Services contain business logic, keeping the codebase clean and testable.

 **Async throughout** — FastAPI + asyncpg + SQLAlchemy async engine.
 Every database call is non-blocking, allowing high concurrency without thread overhead.

 **Redis dual-purpose** — used both for response caching (posts, feed, search) with 5-minute TTL and for refresh token storage with 7-day TTL.
 Cache invalidation is pattern-based (`cache:posts:*`) on any write operation.

 **JWT with refresh tokens** — short-lived access tokens (30 min) stored client-side, long-lived refresh tokens (7 days) stored in Redis.
 Logout invalidates the refresh token server-side.

+**Ranking Feed** — feed is not sorted by date but by an engagement score formula: `likes * 3 + comments * 5 - hours_since_posted * 0.1`.
+Subqueries are used to avoid cartesian product bugs when joining multiple tables.

+**Real-time notifications** — WebSocket connections are managed by a `ConnectionManager` class that maps `user_id → WebSocket`.
+When a like or comment is created, the notification is pushed instantly to the connected user.

 **Celery for email** — confirmation emails are dispatched as background tasks via Celery so the registration endpoint returns immediately without waiting for the Mailgun API.

-**Service layer** — business logic is separated from HTTP routing (but partially).
-Routers handle request/response, services handle data access and caching logic.

 ---